jaysylvester/citizen/README.md

 - `payload` Data collected from a PUT
 - `cookie` An object containing any cookies that were sent with the request
 - `session` An object containing any session variables
+- `set` An object for you to set cookies, session variables, and redirects within your controllers

+The server passes `args` to your controller, which you then modify as necessary (to append your view content or set cookies, for example) and then pass back to the server via the emitter.

 In addition to having access to these objects within your controller, they are also passed to your view context automatically so you can use them within your Handlebars templates (more details in the Views section).